Review: Bouqs vs Urbanstems

-On the other hand, Urbanstems has a much smaller variety of bouquets available, with some classic standbys that more or less stay the same, and others that rotate, including the Vogue Collection, which I really love, both in concept and execution.
+On the other hand, Urbanstems (save $15 on your first order with this link) has a much smaller variety of bouquets available, with some classic standbys that more or less stay the same, and others that rotate, including the Vogue Collection, which I really love, both in concept and execution.

 Urbanstems works with Vogue editors to create limited edition floral arrangements with coordinated vases.
 These bouquets change seasonally, so there’s always something fresh and chic to choose from.
 I appreciate that they design the vase and bouquet as a whole package, which makes the bouquets feel extra special.

 In some markets, you can also order potted orchids, air plants, or even a mini bonsai for delivery!
 Sadly, plants aren’t available in my market (though I did order an air plant when they briefly popped up, then disappeared again).

 Where I think Urbanstems really sets themselves apart– if they could only be more consistent about it–is their selection of neat add-ons like small birthday gifts, chocolate, cards, an additional selection of vases, and other cute trinkets.

 The selection of add-ons changes over time, and that I get, but I can’t quite figure out the logic behind what they offer to what markets, or how they’re handling their stock.